Farmers’ income and debt

 The The Norwegian Institute of Bioeconomy Research yearly presents Account Results in Agriculture and Forestry.
 This survey shows results for holdings where most of the family's total income are derived from the holding.
 More information: http://www.nibio.no/.

 Agricultural holdings are operated by two main types of holders: natural person and legal person.
 The total number of holdings has been decreasing over many years, while during the last years the number of holdings operated by a legal person has increased.
-The percentage of holdings operated by a legal person has increased from 1 per cent in 1999 to 6 per cent in 2008.
-Later, the percentage has been almost unchanged.
+The percentage of holdings operated by a legal person increased from 1 per cent in 1999 to 6 per cent in 2008.
+The proportion has decreased somewhat, and in 2021 they make up just over 5 per cent of the population.
 The statistics on the farmers' income and property cover only agricultural holdings operated by a natural person.

-The holdings vary much in size, from hobby-like production to holdings with a turnover of more than NOK 1 million.
+The agricultural companies have a large variation in the scope of production, this includes everything from hobby production to holdings with turnover in the millions.
 Some of the holdings have small-scale production under the threshold to be considered an industry by the tax authorities.